-A tenure-track faculty member who takes parental leave under this policy shall receive an automatic one• year extension of the tenure clock.
-In order to take advantage of all or part of such an extension, a faculty member need only notify their/her/his department chair or dean of the decision, within six months after the birth or placement for adoption, to take the extension.
+A tenure-track faculty member who takes parental leave under this policy shall receive an automatic one- year extension of the tenure clock.
+In order to opt out of an automatic extension of the tenure clock, a faculty member must notify the department chair or Dean in writing within six months after the birth or adoption and no later than six months prior to the academic year in which tenure review would occur.
+If the parental leave occurs during the period when the tenure dossier would be created, then the faculty member may not opt out of the extension due to her/his unavailability to participate in the construction of the dossier.
 The total of all extensions to the tenure clock cannot exceed two years.
 Family and Medical Leave Act ("FMLA") and Tennessee Maternity Leave Act, as amended ("TMLA") The benefits afforded faculty under this policy are intended to be consistent and not in conflict with rights afforded under the FMLA and the TMLA.
 Any leave taken under this policy, to the extent that it also qualifies for FMLA or TMLA leave, will count as FMLA or TMLA leave, and the written agreement should clearly state that intention.
 (See Sections C and E, below, for further discussions of FMLA and TMLA.)